Henningson/SSSLsquared/README.md

 # SSSL²
-This repository accompanies the paper <a href="https://henningson.github.io/Vocal3D/assets/Paper.pdf">Joint Segmentation and Sub-Pixel Localization in Structured Light Laryngoscopy</a>.
+This repository accompanies the paper **Joint Segmentation and Sub-Pixel Localization in Structured Light Laryngoscopy**.
 This is a joint work of the <a href="https://www.lgdv.tf.fau.de/">Chair of Visual Computing</a> of the Friedrich-Alexander University of Erlangen-Nuremberg and the <a href="https://www.hno-klinik.uk-erlangen.de/phoniatrie/">Phoniatric Division</a> of the University Hospital Erlangen.

 ## Why SSSL²?